 5 Top Tips For Passing Your Prison Officer Selection Test

 Top Tip 1) You must invest some time and money in boosting your numerical ability.

-I’ve written extensive guides on how to improve your numerical ability.
-I’ve also recorded several coaching videos with mathematician John Bridges.
+We’ve written extensive guides on how to improve your numerical ability.
+We’ve also recorded several coaching videos with mathematician John Bridges.
 Here’s one:

 You can see the other videos and learn much more on our Numerical Hub.

 We cannot make this point strongly enough.
 Taking practice tests transforms your chances of success.
 We always recommend these practice POST tests because they contain clear explanations.

 This allows you to identify where you’re weak and then IMPROVE that area.
 It’s game-changing for your chances of success.

 If you’re serious about your career and are determined to pass your Prison Officer Selection Test you should practice for 30-60 minutes every day before the test.

 Remember you’re being measured against other candidates, so literally every second counts.